-- a) Signs must conform to Section 3.15 of the Building Code, as amended. - b) Signs attached to the same building should be located at similar height and be of similar size. - c) Large neon signs, internally lit signs and/or flashing signs are strongly discouraged. - d) Signs that are to be located along a County Road must obtain a sign permit from the United Counties of Stormont, Dundas and Glengarry. - e) Signs that are not attached to a building must be less than 3.5 metres in height from the ground and must not block a public right-of-way. - f) Signs should not cover up decorative, architectural and/or heritage features on a building. - g) Shielded light sources are encouraged for the illumination of signs. - h) Signs should not consume more than 25% of a window's surface.
+- a) Signs must conform to Section 3.15 of the Building Code, as amended. - b) Signs attached to the same building should be located at similar height and be of similar size. - c) Large neon signs, internally lit signs and/or flashing signs are strongly discouraged.

+- e) Signs that are not attached to a building must be less than 3.5 metres in height from the ground and must not block a public right-of-way. - f) Signs should not cover up decorative, architectural and/or heritage features on a building. - g) Shielded light sources are encouraged for the illumination of signs. - h) Signs should not consume more than 25% of a window's surface.